webplatform/docs/guides/html_links/index.md

 === Linking to non-HTML resources — don't make people guess ===

-It can be very annoying when you click on a link and your browser does not know what to do with the content the link points to.
+It can be very annoying when you click a link and your browser does not know what to do with the content the link points to.
 It is unfortunately all too common to see websites link to images, PDF documents, and videos without telling their visitors what to expect.
-Further, the resource might be quite large, which means that visitors might prefer to download it rather than opening it inside the browser, or might prefer to not access it at all.
+Further, the resource might be quite large, which means that visitors might prefer to download it rather than opening it inside the browser, or they might prefer to not access it at all.

 One of the biggest success factors for a web page is not making users guess what will happen when they perform an action.
 Instead, tell them directly what effects the action will have.
 In the case of linked resources, all you need to do is tell your visitors what the linked resource is.